 - Organisation and expression

-The corporate insolvency component of this course deals with both liquidation and non-liquidation arrangements that have been brought about in consequence of company insolvency.
 In relation to corporate insolvency resulting in non-liquidation arrangements being entered into, emphasis will be placed on the following:

 - the distinction between voluntary and compulsory winding up;